 3) Give them the right tools and training

 Ensuring that your team members have the correct tools or training will give them the confidence to effectively work on project tasks.
-If you don’t give them this, how do you expect them to reach their goals and objectives.
+If you don’t give them this, how do you expect them to reach their goals and objectives?
 A project usually involves different departments or team members so collaboration is essential.
-Project management software such as Project Server or the cloud version Project Online gives Team Members real time updates and an overview of how the project is getting along.
-Microsoft SharePoint allows everyone to collaborate and share documents.
-The benefit of this is particularly noticeable if a companies has multiple different offices all working on the same project.
+Project & Portfolio Management software such as Microsoft Project Online gives Team Members real-time updates and an overview of how the project is getting along.

-Project management training is invaluable and can empower people with the right skills.
+Project management training is invaluable and can empower people with the right skills and motivate project team members to develop within their role.
 If they feel like you are investing in them, giving them the support needed, they will want to prove something to you.
 Giving them the right project management tools and templates will make it easier to effectively run projects.
-Review our case studies with international commercial law firm, Ince & Co and Home Retail Group, home to Argos, Homebase and Habitat to see how project management training enhanced the way they ran projects.
+Review our case studies with an international commercial law firm, Ince & Co and Home Retail Group, home to Argos, Homebase and Habitat to see how project management training enhanced the way they ran projects.

 4) Set clear goals and objectives